You probably know just how important it is to put your music online. This is an essential step to becoming a successful artist.

 - In the search bar, paste this link.

 - Request access to Spotify for Artists and verify who you are by going to your social media accounts associated with the project.

 This process seems more complicated than it actually is.
 It generally takes between 2 and 6 weeks to get verified, though this time frame does vary between every case.

 Claiming your profile not only makes you look more professional because you get the verification mark next to your name, but this is also essential for branding and marketing purposes.
 With the Artist Account, you can access all of the tools that Spotify offers artists, including discovering who your audience is and other important analytics.

 Creating the Perfect Spotify Profile

-Once you have gone through the process of getting your Spotify for Artists account, now you have the ability to create a profile page that works for you.
+Once you have gone through getting your Spotify for Artists account, you can create a profile page that works for you.

 You can do so much with your profile, from uploading profile pictures, a photo gallery of all your photos, and an eye-catching banner.
 You can also create a stellar biography.

 The biography can be up to 1500, telling your fans the story about who you really are.
 This allows you to connect with your audience better, which makes your music more relatable.

 You may think that writing a biography is easy because you know who you are, but this can be more difficult than you think.
 This is your chance to introduce yourself to your audience.